thbtppl/latex-tips-advice/README.md

 * The reason is that the PDF backend of Matplotlib is not optimized.
 I always observe a O(10) or a O(100) factor of size decrease between exporting in EPS and converting to PDF instead of saving directly in PDF.

 * If you have many data points and plot it (with e.g. `plot`, `scatter` or a `pcolormesh`) the vector format is not appropriate and will lead to bloated, slowly-loading files.
-Use the `rasterized = True` keyword to alleviate that issue.
+Use the `rasterized = True` keyword to alleviate that issue and rasterize the large dataset, while maintaining vector graphics elsewhere.
 Note that you need a DPI high enough to ensure quality, and you'll have to save the figure directly in PDF.

 * Ensure your Matplotlib figure layout and fonts match that of your LaTeX document.
 I recommand using a [style sheet](https://matplotlib.org/3.3.3/gallery/style_sheets/style_sheets_reference.html) where you can replicate your LaTeX preamble and globally define your plot settings.

 * Your [style sheet](./examples/latex.mplstyle) should be put in `MPLCONFIGDIR/stylelib`.
-On Mac OS, `MPLCONFIGDIR` is usually `~/.matplotlib`.
+On macOS, `MPLCONFIGDIR` is usually `~/.matplotlib`.
 On Linux, `MPLCONFIGDIR` is usually `~/.config/matplotlib`.
 You can get the value of `MPLCONFIGDIR` by calling the Matplotlib function `get_configdir()` in Python.
 Then in your figure script, add the line `matplotlib.pyplot.style.use('thesis')` to use your style sheet.
 You could then create a style sheet for your thesis, for your articles and reports and quickly jump from one to another.

 * Directly plot your graphics at the correct, final size to ensure consistent fonts with your LaTeX document.
 I found that the `set_size` function in the [J. Walton's guide](https://jwalton.info/Embed-Publication-Matplotlib-Latex/) does the job perfectly.
 Determine your LaTeX document text width using `\showthe\textwidth` or by checking the log file.
 Then you need to decide which portion of the width your figure should take.
 Eventually, just include the figure in LaTeX, and do *not* adjust nor distort its size with `[width=XXX\textwidth]` or `[scale=XXX]`.